open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 2 - Planet and Docker

-**Docker** is a computer program that performs operating-system-level virtualization also known as containerization.
+Follow the instructions on the [Docker Tutorial page](vi-docker-tutorial.md). **Docker** is a computer program that performs operating-system-level virtualization also known as containerization.
 In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.

 ## Step 3 - Markdown and Fork Tutorial